FutureProcessing/what-should-i-learn-next/README.md

 ========================

 # What it is
-This is a sample Proof of Concept of operating on BIG DATA using Hadoop and Elastic.
+This is a sample Proof of Concept for BIG DATA analysis using [Hadoop](https://hadoop.apache.org/) and [Elastic](https://www.elastic.co/).

 ## What it does
-Front-end application allows user to search for technologies that he might be interested in based on technologies that he already knows.
+The application allows user to browse through technologies that he might be interested in based on technologies that he already knows.

 ## How does it work:
 1. Data dump from [StackOverflow](https://archive.org/details/stackexchange) is downloaded;
-2. Using Hadoop [the data is analyzed](big-data/map-reduce/README.md) in terms of connections between technologies;
+2. [The data is analyzed](big-data/map-reduce/README.md) with Hadoop.
+We’re looking for connections between technologies;
-3. Results of the analysis is processed by Elastic (search index works like a database);
+3. Results of the analysis are processed by Elastic;
-4. Final results from Elastic are displayed in a simple webapp.
+4. Final results from Elastic are presented in the application.
+You can search for a particular technology and we’ll list others, closely related to it.
+5. Then you can select which technologies you’d enjoy learning, which you already know and which you would not be interested in at all.

 # Data
 ### Input:
-* 35 GB xml file – StackOverflow posts.
+* 35 GB XML dump file – StackOverflow posts.

 ### Output:
-* 135MB file – Map of technologies and connections between them based on tags added by SO users;
+* 135MB file – Map of technologies and connections between them based on tags added by StackOverflow users;
 * There are ca. 6 000 000 mappings;
 * 32000 unique technology entries.